Nov 20, 2020

 Hi, I am Gael Doucet-Gagnon and this is my story about how I came to design the Bont short track sharpening jig.

-Short Track: A sport of details
+Short Track: A Sport of Details

 It’s not rocket science, but the complexity behind this simple idea, the way we chose to make it so perfect, and the passion involved behind this not quite simple jig is what makes it so special.
 Just like the sport of speed skating.

 Bont short track speed skating sharpening jig